dreamcatcher-tech/network/Inbox/2024-10-07 2310 defining the nApp package format.md

 nApp dependencies would be git objects, and so you could cache them easily.

 Must include payments deep in the network.

+Mount the dependent napps in a specific location within this napp.